Hotel Okura Tokyo under construction, January 12, 1961, one year and four months before opening.

 Visiting Mexican President Adolfo Lopez Mateos welcoming the Emperor Hirohito and Empress Nagako at his return banquet held at the Okura, October 13, 1962, five months after the hotel’s opening.

-President Noda greets at the opening of the Outdoor Swimming Pool completed after two months of the hotel’s opening.
+President Noda greets at the opening of the Outdoor Swimming Pool completed two months after the hotel’s opening.

 The 5th Anniversary Reception, May 19, 1967.
 Seen here are the earth-shaped object with the Okura’s advertising copy, “The Pride of the Orient” and the sugar-made cake replica of the Okura.